sambauers/mysql-svn-backup/readme.md

 MySQL SVN Backup is distributed under the MIT license.

-This project is maintained by [Red Ant](http://redant.com.au/ "Visit Red Ant's website")
+This project is maintained by [Red Ant](http://redant.com.au/ "Visit Red Ant's website").